-The department attempts to provide full financial support to all students who maintain satisfactory academic progress through teaching assistantships, graduate research assistantships, or fellowships, if such support is needed (a few exceptions are students employed outside the university).
-Support from departmental sources is generally guaranteed for the first three years of study.
+The department attempts to provide full financial support to all students who maintain satisfactory academic progress through teaching assistantships, graduate research assistantships, or fellowships, if such support is needed (a few exceptions are students employed outside the university or students with external Fellowships).
+Support from departmental sources is generally guaranteed if needed for the first three years of study, for students entering before Fall 2017, and five years, for students entering Fall 2017 or later, as long as the students remain in good standing.
+That is, students are required to be making adequate progress towards their degrees, to have needed committee meetings, and to satisfactorily fulfill the requirements of their TA/GA positions.

 Teaching assistants will be chosen for reappointment based upon their previous performance as students and teaching assistants.
 Minimum requirements are: